Michael O’Donnell

 • American Sign Language Instruction & Curriculum Design/Development

-SPHR 1081: American Sign Language I
+SLHS 1081: American Sign Language I

-SPHR 1082: American Sign Language II
+SLHS 1082: American Sign Language II

-SPHR 2083: American Sign Language III
+SLHS 2083: American Sign Language III

-SPHR 1084: Perspectives in Deaf Culture
+SLHS 1084: Perspectives in Deaf Culture

-M.S., Educational Administration and Supervision, Gallaudet University
+M.S., Educational Administration and Supervision with an emphasis on ASL and Deaf studies education, Gallaudet University

 B.A., Sociology and American Studies, Gallaudet University